VeriNum/LAProof/README.md

 # LAProof: a library of formal proofs of accuracy and correctness for linear algebra programs

-This repositroy contains the [VeriNum](https://verinum.org/) development of the Linear Algebra Proof Library (LAProof), a library of formal proofs of rounding error analyses for basic linear algebra operations.
-LAProof serves as a modular, portable proof layer between the verification of application software and the verification of programs implementing operations defined by the basic linear algebra subprograms (BLAS) specification.
+LAProof is a modular, portable proof layer between the verification of application software and the verification of programs implementing operations defined by the basic linear algebra subprograms (BLAS) specification.